Welcome to the Village of Grafton Utility Services page

 The PCA line item shown in your utility bill passes these periodic adjusted costs on to the electric system customers.
 Grafton Electric is a non-profit public utility and does not make any extra revenue from the PCA – it is a pass-through cost for cost to account for periodic higher priced power.

 When Grafton electric rates were established, estimates included the cost to generate and deliver the electricity.
 In recent years, supply and demand issues have affected the cost of electricity generated by coal and natural gas.
 Additionally, the railroads have increased the costs of delivering coal to power plants through diesel-fuel adders, and natural gas prices continue to fluctuate.
 The rate for using the FirstEnergy transmission system to deliver power to Grafton has also risen sharply since 2014.
 As a result, the PCA has increased to cover theses costs.

-With the recent addition of behind-the-meter Solar, during summer months when annual peak loads are at their highest Grafton Electric will now be able to purchase much of the added (daylight) load from solar generation located behind Grafton Electric’s master meter.
+With the 2019/2020 addition of 4MWAC behind-the-meter Solar, when summer months peak loads are at their highest, Grafton Village Power & Light is able to purchase much of the needed daytime load from solar generation located behind Grafton’s master electric meter.
 Every kWh Grafton receives from behind-the-meter solar will lessen the need to purchase power generated by coal and natural gas during peak load events and will at the same time lessen the PCA costs.
 Additionally, with every kWh of solar power purchased daily behind Grafton’s master meter Grafton customers will not include electric market transmission costs.
 This too will lower power costs during daytime hours (only during daytime hours).